Gownta/devenv/docs/new_mbp.md

 To set up a new laptop:

+System Settings
+- Set Appearance to Dark Mode

 Download:
 - Chrome
 - iTerm2

 git clone this devenv repo
-- set up dotfiles
-- Download Chrome
-- Sign in to chrome
+- run the setup script